What is a Project Stakeholder & How to Manage Them

 So the second step is to prioritize your stakeholders.

-Here are some questions to help your team distinguish primary stakeholders from secondary stakeholders:
+Here are some questions to help your project team distinguish primary stakeholders from secondary stakeholders:

 - Do they share your vision about the core project objectives?

-- Can they contribute significantly to your capacity in the form of funds, information, scope, etc.?
+- Can they contribute significantly to your capacity in the form of funds, information, project scope, etc.?

 - Are they very hard or impossible to replace?